timbledum/budgeting-webbook/docs/introduction-to-excel.md

 - [Chandoo's blog][chandoo], which covers a wide variety of Excel topics written in an easy to understand manner.
 - [Excelisfun youtube channel][eif], an amazing resource for more visual learners.
 Mike is a very enthusiastic teacher who makes learning about Excel exciting and engaging.
+- [Contextures.com][cntx], which has all kinds of useful tips.
+The blog is especially interesting, and often has a round-up of useful articles published across the interwebs.
 - [Ken Pul's blog][ken], which focuses primarily on Power Pivot/Power Query (which are amazing, but definitely more advanced).
 - [Modeloff][mo] is an Excel financial modelling competition.
 The great thing about this site is all of the past questions – if you really want to challenge your Excel capabilities in a practical way, this is a great resource with some worked answers by big-shot consulting companies.

+### Key learnings

+What have we covered in this article?

+* What is a spreadsheet, and how are they used
+* How to get into a spreadsheet
+* How is a spreadsheet structured and what are they made up of
+* How to enter data into a spreadsheet
+* How to create simple formulas like `=SUM()` or `=AVERAGE()`
+* Why the data that you see in a cell might not actually reflect the underlying data
+* Fixed vs. floating references, and why you would want to use each in different situations to a avoid manual work
+* How Excel has an implicit format that it wants you to use to present data, and how you can make that explicit using Excel Tables
+* How Excel has different editing modes and how you can easy switch between these to take advantage of different ways to edit formulas.
+* Some Excel alternatives, most of which work in a very similar way.

 [excel]: https://products.office.com/en-nz/excel
 [sheets]: https://www.google.com/sheets/about/